dataflowg/g-unicode/README.md

 G-Unicode is published on [vipm.io](https://www.vipm.io/package/dataflow_g_lib_g_unicode/), and can be installed using VI Package Manager (VIPM).
 The packages are also available as [github releases](https://github.com/dataflowg/g-unicode/releases) and can be installed manually using VIPM.

 ## <a id="usage"></a>Usage
 **IMPORTANT:** LabVIEW has a [UseUnicode](https://labviewwiki.org/wiki/LabVIEW_configuration_file/Miscellaneous#useUnicode) ini token to help aid in handling unicode input.
 It enables right-click options for unicode display, and enables pasting unicode text from external applications.
 This is useful, but can also make dealing with string controls and constants problematic, silently mixing UTF-16LE and ANSI encodings when pasting or typing text.
-It is recommended to disable this token during development, though it can be enabled in built applications. _G-Unicode does not require this token._
+It is recommended to disable this token during development, though it can be enabled in built applications. _G-Unicode does not require this token, except for the following functions:_

+* `Set Window Title (Unicode).vim`

 **IMPORTANT II:** G-Unicode relies on LabVIEW's experimental unicode support for unicode string input.
 This unicode string input is _**very buggy**_, and prone to strange input behavior and outright crashes.
 Where possible it's recommended to avoid using LabVIEW's string controls for unicode input and instead use `Input Box (Unicode).vim` or some other method.